-One of the great centers of arts and culture in North America, Toronto is also one of the world's foremost gay destinations, hosting a famously large Gay Pride celebration each summer and cultivating a lively scene in the traditionally gay-nightlife neighborhood of Church Street Village as well as in more eclectic, indie-spirited, mixed neighborhoods like Queen Street West, which hosts its own queer-minded arts and cultural festival in August, and Leslieville.
-Indeed, in this guide to Toronto gay nightlife, you'll find not only the usual Church Street dance clubs and video bars but also a mix of restaurants, cafés, and mixed bars elsewhere in the city.
+One of the great centers of arts and culture in North America, Toronto is also one of the world's foremost gay destinations, The city hosts a famously large Gay Pride celebration each summer and cultivating a lively scene in neighborhoods like Church Street Village, Queen Street West, and Leslieville.
+Indeed, in this guide to Toronto gay nightlife, you'll find not only the usual Church Street dance clubs and video bars but also a medley of restaurants, cafés, and mixed bars elsewhere in the city.

-There's not really a bad night of the week to drop by these bustling bars, but the "best" contest nights are particular popular - Thursdays it's "best chest night",... and on Fridays and Saturdays there are "best ass" contests.
+- There's not really a bad night of the week to drop by Woody's and Sailor but the "best" contest nights are particularly popular.